From zero to device

 }

-…and we use it in our Vulkan logging callback instead of calling eprintln!() directly:
+…and then we use it in our Vulkan logging callback instead of calling eprintln!() directly:

 ..unsafe {